softwaresaved/2020-04-30-ramp-swc/novice/python/Challenges.md

 > #### Reading Error Messages {.challenge}
 >
-> Read the python code and the resulting traceback below, and answer the following questions:
+> Read the python code (or open the file error_index_ch.py in code folder) and the resulting traceback below, and answer the following questions:
 >
 > 1. How many levels does the traceback have?
 > 2. What is the function name where the error occurred?